clintjhill/dev-experience-story/README.md

 # Simplicity

-- If the user doesn't see it nobody cares
+- If the user doesn't benefit from it nobody cares
 - Architecture only matters after you prove there is a problem
-- Nothing lasts forever so design for "throwawayability"
+- Nothing lasts forever so design for "throw-away-ability"

 ---